Master of Forest Conservation (MFC) program

 - Domestic applicants must complete an appropriate bachelor’s degree, or its equivalent, with an average of at least mid-B from a recognized university prior to the start of the academic term applied to.

 - International applicants should hold an appropriate bachelor’s degree or its equivalent as assessed by the University of Toronto.
 Use the International Credentials Equivalencies Tool to see which international credentials are required for masters programs at U of T.

-For our Master of Science in Forestry (MScF) program
+Master of Science in Forestry (MScF) program

 - An appropriate bachelor’s degree, or its equivalent from a recognized university (check the School of Graduate Studies admissions site for information on equivalent international qualifications)